AyusofAyush/teachnook-webdev-jun24/CSS_Layout_basics_Media_queries/readme.md

+# CSS Basics and Media Queries

-- What is CSS?
+## What is CSS?

 CSS stands for Cascading style sheets.
 It describes to the user how to display HTML elements on the screen in a proper format.

-- How to write css ?
+## How to write css ?

 refer img

-- Ways of attaching CSS
+## Ways of attaching CSS

-* inline CSS
+- inline CSS
-* css in <style> tag in head
+- css in <style> tag in head
-* external css
+- external css

-- CSS selectors
+## CSS selectors

 ```
   There are several different types of selectors in CSS.